Skip to main content

 If you do not separate collected tax from operating cash, the rest of the process gets fragile.
 You or your finance lead can move collected tax into a dedicated tax-hold account so remittance cash stays available and out of operating spend.

 Treat the tax-hold account as a control, not a Stripe-managed feature.
 Trigger transfers from a repeatable event, commonly after payout receipt and once the related report window is clear.
-Then document your cadence as Add current timing rule after verification.
+Then document the timing rule only after it has been verified against finance or source records.

 Handle exceptions with rules: